yeezhian/Driver-Distraction-Classification/README.md

 We will implement a deep learning model, which will predict the driver activities at the time of driving.

-In DL-CNN.ipynb:
+In DL-CNN-Vanilla-VGGnet.ipynb:
 1. Got image from Kaggle competition.
 2. Plot Pie and Bar Chart.
 3. Preprocessing image for 10 classes.
 4. We utilized Data Augmentation method.
 5. Create a CNN model with 20 epochs.
 6. Evaluate Accuracy.

-In DL-VanillaAndVGG.ipynb
-1. Set up hyperparameter and variable.
+7. Set up hyperparameter and variable.
-2. Import the given csv dataset.
+8. Import the given csv dataset.
-3. Split the train the test data.
+9. Split the train the test data.
-4. Data visualization and overview.
+10. Data visualization and overview.
-5. Building Vanila Model with 4 Convolutional layer.
+11. Building Vanila Model with 4 Convolutional layer.
-6. Evaluate the Accuracy.
+12. Evaluate the Accuracy.
-7. Improve the model with Data Augmentation.
+13. Improve the model with Data Augmentation.
-8. Improve the model by VGG net transfer learning.
+14. Improve the model by VGG net transfer learning.